badaz/steelseries-gamesense-oled-fps-counter/README.md

 ## How it works

-Gets the currently focused window, records and sends FPS to OLED screen at regular intervals
+Gets the currently focused window, records and sends FPS to OLED screen using Gamesense local http APi at regular intervals

 Possible improvement: listen to window focus changes instead of requesting the PID of the currently focused window at the begining of each interval